data-workspaces/data-workspaces-core/docs/tutorial.rst

 Now, back on the command line, go to the directory containing the ``quickstart`` workspace on your local machine.
-Run the following commands replacing ``YOUR_USERNAME`` with your GitHub username::
+Run the following command replacing ``YOUR_USERNAME`` with your GitHub username::

-  git remote add origin git@github.com:YOUR_USERNAME/dws-tutorial.git git push -u origin master
+  dws publish git@github.com:YOUR_USERNAME/dws-tutorial.git

-You have pushed the workspace's state to your GitHub Repository. [#tut1]_
+You have published your workspace and its history to a GitHub Repository.

 At this point, if you refresh the page for this repository on GitHub, you should see something like this: